reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 - Creating new arrays with `someArray.map()` or `someArray.filter()`
 - Merging arrays with `array.concat`
+- Selecting portion of an array with `array.slice`
 - Copying values with `Object.assign`
 - Copying values with the spread operator `{ ...oldState, ...newData }`